Jets release RB Crowell after agreeing to terms with Bell

 Crowell made headlines in New York’s Week 3 loss at Cleveland last season when he scored a touchdown in the second quarter against his former team and wiped the football against his rear end.
 The crude celebration resulted in an unsportsmanlike conduct penalty and, later, a $13,369 fine from the NFL.
 It wasn’t all bad for Crowell, who received an endorsement deal with DUDE Wipes, a company that sells a toilet paper substitute for men.

-New York also announced it has re-signed starting nose tackle Steve McLendon, who has spent the last three years with the team, as well as offensive lineman Jonotthan Harrison and defensive back Darryl Roberts.
+The Jets also announced they re-signed starting nose tackle Steve McLendon, who has spent the last three years with the team, as well as offensive lineman Jonotthan Harrison and defensive back Darryl Roberts.

+New York’s trade with Oakland for left guard Kelechi Osemele was also made official by the team Thursday night.
+The Jets sent their fifth-round draft pick to the Raiders for Osemele and Oakland’s sixth-rounder.
+Osemele will replace James Carpenter, who signed with Atlanta as a free agent.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL